IMTorgOpenDataTools/doc-metadata-extract/README.md

 This project extracts metadata from files within a directory and returns a single, interactive html index of file descriptions.
 Rather than opening and reviewing files, individually, the interactive index is intended to be a portable, single-source of reference for the documents.

 This is useful when performing manual information extraction with large numbers of documents.
+The following helps explain the type of questions it answers.

 ![Information Extraction Framework](./docs/IE_framework.jpg)